Music is an incredibly important factor in making a video game enjoyable, and it’s one that we often overlook.

 What about your own music though?
-A surprisingly small number of video games let you bring in your own music, which is why we’ve gathered a handful of the best examples here.
+A surprisingly small number of video games let you bring in your own music.

 1. Beat Hazard 2